-When we talk about kids and the digital threats, we discuss issues like cyberbullying, cyberstalking, catfishing, online sexual harassment, and whatnot.
-As parents, it is our job to protect our kids from online predators, harassers, stalkers and every other kind of creep that could harm not just the privacy of our kids but also their life.
+When we talk about kids and digital threats, we discuss issues like cyberbullying, cyberstalking, catfishing, online sexual harassment, and whatnot.
+As parents, it is our job to protect our kids from online predators, harassers, stalkers, and every other kind of creep that could harm not just the privacy of our kids but also their life.

 We can start by talking to our kids about the perils of using some social media apps that are widely used by thousands and even millions of users, but they can become dangerous if not used with care.

 When we say dangerous or unsafe social media apps, we don’t mean that the app itself is dangerous.
 What we mean is that the abuse of these apps by people with hidden, deadly motives.

 Moreover, while the culprit who abuses the app to harass a person is to be blamed and punished for all the right reasons, as parents, it is our responsibility to teach our kids to give anyone the opportunity to harass them.

 As Aesop rightly said, “We often give our enemies the means for our own destruction.”